 Fair youth, beneath the trees, thou canst not leave Thy song, nor ever can those trees be bare; Bold Lover, never, never canst thou kiss, Though winning near the goal yet, do not grieve; She cannot fade, though thou hast not thy bliss, For ever wilt thou love, and she be fair!
 (John Keats, Ode on a Grecian Urn)

 “We’re almost out of our time together.
-Do you have any more questions?” asks Orpheus, my guide in Paradise.
+Do you have any more questions?” asks Orpheus, my charming guide to Paradise.

 “Not for the moment, thank you, you’ve given me such a wealth of information to reflect on and absorb.
 You’re a star!”

 “Alas not I, only my instrument,” he raises an ironic eyebrow.
-“And you’re welcome.
-I enjoy coming here and it gives me a chance to spend time with my wife.”
+“And you’re most welcome.
+I enjoy coming here, especially as it gives me a chance to spend time with my wife.”

 “Your wife?”
 My face must have fallen a little, for Orpheus gives me one of his most radiant smiles and pats my hand gently.

 As the boat glides gently down the river I sink once more into a light trance in which time seems to be suspended.
 It is too dark to make out anything beyond the banks, though occasionally vague shapes seem to flit past.

 Suddenly I am aware that the boat has stopped and is moored to the riverbank.
 The Boatman raises his hand and indicates that I should disembark.
 The sky is lightening, colour returning to the scenery, and I step out carefully.

 The riverbank is covered with beautiful, tall, lily-white flowers, which emit a subtle fragrance as I brush through them and emerge into a lush meadow.
 Meanwhile my ear is caught by the sweetest sounds of music.